XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 |:---------|:-----------|:---------------|:-----------|
 | `LastUpdateTime` | :heavy_check_mark: | `number` | `UINT32` |

-`LastUpdateTime` is the specific point in time when the data was last updated.
+`LastUpdateTime` is the specific point in time when the data was last updated. `LastUpdateTime` is represented in Unix Time.

 |FieldName | Required? | JSON Type | Internal Type |
 |:---------|:-----------|:---------------|:------------|